About the Hucknall Tourism and Regeneration Group

 We work with other well established organisations such as the Hucknall Round Table, the Rotary Club of Hucknall, Hucknall Heritage Society, the Eric Coates Society, St. Mary Magdalene Church, Ashfield District Council, Nottinghamshire County Council, the Library and Volunteer Organisations in order to ensure that the town is working together and to prevent duplication of work.

 Through having a wide variety of people joining the group it is hoped that their aims will be achieved in a way that is sympathetic to the wishes of Hucknall's residents.
 Occasional surveys are undertaken to glean the views of the wider public.

 The group seek every opportunity to market the town; such as radio interviews, newspaper coverage, exhibitions in the street and at events, leaflets and posters.
-Heritage trails have been designed, one for the town centre and a 20 mile circular trail.
+Heritage trails have been designed for the town centre.
 To complement these trails, leaflets have been produced and free guided walks/bus tours take place throughout the Spring & Summer months.